cross-solution/cross-solution.de/README.md

 ### Build the app for production

-copy .env.example to .env.production and adjest the values.
+copy .env.example to .env.production and adjust the values.

 ```bash
 yarn build